Japanese Fried Chicken

 - Use a few easy-to-find pantry ingredients to make delicious homemade fried chicken.

-Rather than coating the chicken pieces in a heavy batter for deep-frying, I light to make a light, floury batter which sticks to the chicken pieces to create a crispy texture.
+When it comes to making fried chicken, rather than coating the chicken pieces in a heavy batter for deep-frying, I light to make a light, floury batter which sticks to the chicken pieces to create a crispy texture.

 The results are tender and juicy chicken pieces, with an addictive and more-ish crunchy coating.

-How to Make Popcorn Chicken
+How to Japanese Fried Chicken

 Step 1

 For this recipe, you can use chicken breast or chicken thigh, or a mix of both.
 I like to use boneless chicken thigh fillets with the skin.
-The skin will crisp up during frying, adding extra crunch and texture, which is what you want in a popcorn chicken.
+The skin will crisp up during frying, adding extra crunch and texture, which is what you want in a fried chicken.

 Cut the chicken into bite-sized pieces (about 2 cm/1 inch cubes) and place them into a medium-sized bowl.